 How to interpret this graph

 The graph below shows the amount of power being used by an average home, and generated by an average solar PV system at any point in time during an average summer’s day.
-If the green generation line is higher at any point then the red consumption line, you are generating a surplus of power, and hence feeding that electricity back into the grid.
+If the green generation line is higher at any point than the red consumption line, you are generating a surplus of power, and hence feeding that electricity back into the grid.
 When the green generation line is below the red consumption line you’re still generating, but not enough to meet your households demand, so you will be buying electricity as per normal to make up the difference.

 Average NSW household in Summer – electricity consumption versus generation

 The average production of a solar PV system in Sydney has been calculated using the online performance calculator for a grid connected system; PVwatts.
-The attentive eye will notice that a 1.5kW system is only producing just a touch over 1kW of power at it’s peak.
+The attentive eye will notice that a 1.5kW system is only producing just a touch over 1kW of power at its peak.
 This is not an error.
-The average PV system will export only around 75% of it’s rated power to the grid at it’s peak generation due to the variety of losses associated with cleaning, inverting and transforming power from the solar cells to a usable form.
+The average PV system will export only around 75% of its rated power to the grid at its peak generation due to the variety of losses associated with the solar panel and inverter efficiency.
+The home electricity consumption curve has been calculated from grid wide electricity consumption data for NSW from the Australian Electricity Market Operator (AEMO).

 A 1.5kW system

-In the above graph we can see that a 1.5kW system will produce just enough power to very slightly surpass the average household’s demand at 1pm, when the sun is at it’s peak.
+In the above graph we can see that a 1.5kW system will produce just enough power to very slightly surpass the average household’s demand at 1pm, when the sun is at its peak.
 The rest of the time, the average household uses more than the solar PV cells can produce.
 In total, the 1.5kW system produces 7.3kWh of energy, compared to total consumption throughout the day of 20.5kWh for the house (for the technically minded, the amount of energy produced is the area under the curve, because energy is the integral of power).
+Hence, in this situation virtually no power is exported or fed into the grid by your PV system (except for a negligible amount at 1pm) as it is all consumed by your home.
+This will save the money that you would otherwise have paid for electricity.

 A 3kW system

+The dashed green line shows the electricity generation of a 3kW grid connected solar system.
+As you can see, this is above the red line for the majority of daylight hours, meaning you will be exporting a good amount of energy to the grid.
 In total, the 3kW system produces 14.5kWh of energy, compared to total consumption throughout the day of 20.5kWh for the house.
-But because it is often producing more at any given time then the household can consume the 3kW system exports a total of 6.02kWh of energy to the grid.
+But because it is often producing more at any given time than the household can consume the 3kW system exports a total of 6.02kWh of energy to the grid.
+The rate you are paid for your surplus electricity fed into the grid will depend on which state you live in.

 Consumption versus generation in Winter

-In winter, the expected solar PV average generation curve is slightly lower then in summer, reflecting the lower intensity of the sun.
-Note that on a cloudy day generation will be much lower then depicted.
+In winter, the expected solar PV average generation curve is slightly lower than in summer, reflecting the lower intensity of the sun.
+Note that on a cloudy day generation will be much lower than depicted.
 In Sydney, where the sun shines almost perenially, this is not such a problem.
-Melbournians, however, are less lucky!
+Melbournians, however, are slightly less lucky.
 In this graph average household electricity consumption is represented by a blue line.
-For a discussion as to why it takes this shape, please refer to the article How do I use electricity throughout the day “ the load curve.
+For a discussion as to why it takes this shape, please refer to the article “How do I use electricity throughout the day?“.

 Average NSW household in Winter – electricity consumption versus generation